RSS

 2018

-One of the sales people at Oracle who worked for the company for several years told Business Insider about the "proven" scheme used by employees to implement cloud services and receive rewards tied to these products.
+One of the sales people at Oracle, who worked for the company for several years, told Business Insider about the "proven" scheme used by employees to implement cloud services and receive rewards tied to these products.

-Mark Heard talks to Oracle employees
+Mark Hurd speaks to Oracle employees

 File:Aquote1.png